 Identifies menu items that fit a lacto-ovo vegetarian diet, including eggs, dairy and honey.

-Identifies menu items that are made from plant-based foods only.
-Menu choices with this icon exclude eggs, dairy, honey and any other animal-derived ingredients.
+Identifies menu items made from plant-based foods only, and exclude eggs, dairy, honey and other animal-derived ingredients.

 Made Without Gluten*

 Identifies menu items that are made without ingredients containing gluten.

 to the risk of cross-contact.
 If you have celiac disease or a gluten allergy please

 UBCO Food Services takes food allergies seriously.
 The most common allergens are labelled on all prepared food items – peanuts, tree nuts, wheat, milk, eggs, sesame, soy, fish, shellfish, mustard, sulphites and gluten.
 Learn more on our Allergies page.

 We do our best to accommodate students with allergies.
 Here are three ways to prepare for a year free from allergic reactions: